majidshakeelshawl/majidshakeelshawl/README.md

 ---

 ## 🏆 Leadership & Problem-Solving
-- **Mentored junior developers** on API best practices and security fundamentals.
+- Mentored junior developers on API best practices and security fundamentals.
-- **Optimized database queries**, reducing API response times by 40% using proper indexing and caching.
+- Optimized database queries, reducing API response times by 40% using proper indexing and caching.
+- Improved database maintainability and security by utilizing **SQL Views**, simplifying complex queries and restricting direct access to underlying tables.
-- **Debugged and resolved production incidents**, ensuring system uptime with proper monitoring.
+- Debugged and resolved production incidents, ensuring system uptime with proper monitoring.

 ---